-Article 24 Safeguard Clause
+Article 23 Safeguard Clause

-- No provision in the present Charter shall be interpreted as derogating from the principles and values contained in other relevant instruments for the promotion of Road Safety development in Africa. - 2.
-Nothing in this Charter shall be construed as preventing a Party from taking such action, compatible with the provisions of the United Nations Charter or any other international instrument and limited to the exigencies of the situation, as it considers necessary to its external or internal security.
+- 1. A provision in this Charter shall not be interpreted as derogating from the principles and values contained in other relevant instruments for the promotion of Road Safety in Africa. - Nothing in this Charter shall be construed as preventing a Party from taking such action, compatible with the provisions of the United Nations Charter or any other international instrument and limited to the exigencies of the situation, as it considers necessary to its external or internal security.